vincenzomos/reactiveSpringWorkshop/Readme.md

 Backpressure is when a downstream can tell an upstream to send it fewer data in order to prevent it from being overwhelmed.

 In the SubscribeDemo test class there are also showing the principles of backpressure.
-The test demoSubcriberImpl will just read all items at once, while the other method demoSubcriberWithAdaptedBackpressure instructs the publisher to send 2 items at a time.
+The test `demoSubcriberImpl` will just read all items at once, while the other method `demoSubcriberWithAdaptedBackpressure` instructs the publisher to send 2 items at a time.

-We can modify our Subscriber implementation to apply backpressure.
-Let’s tell the upstream to only send two elements at a time by using request(): to read data at it's own pace.

- - request(n)
- - write
- - flush imediately so items are visual instanly
- - repeat

 ### Practicing with Flux and Mono
  In the project reactivespring there is a package [nl.sogeti.reactivespring.basics].
 In here are a couple of classes prefixed with Part<number>... can be found.
  All these are some practice classes to implement some constructs for Monos and Fluxes.
 In here you'll also find some examples where Stepverifier is used.
 StepVerifier is a nice convenience class that makes it possible to verify how the stream you produce will behave.
 I made a selection of practices from the following source [https://github.com/reactor/lite-rx-api-hands-on.git])
+Please try to solve them.

+Useful info can be found here [Reactor documentation](http://projectreactor.io/docs/core/release/reference/docs/index.html)

 ### A reactive restservice